 Command Prompt is a nifty utility for sysadmins to instantaneously perform their tasks without having to elevate privileges for each task individually.
 Therefore, it is the perfect tool to bypass any settings that may have been greyed out.

-The first command is for a laptop when running on battery.
-The second one is for when the device is running on external power (Laptop and desktop).
-Once both are entered, restart your computer so the changes can take effect.
+The first command is for a laptop when running on a DC battery, and the second one is for when the device is running on external AC power.

 Using Local Security Policy

-- Launch the Local Security Policy Manager by typing in secpol.msc in Run.
+Open the Local Security Policy editor by typing in “secpol.msc” in the Run Command box.

 Once you have performed the steps above, the system will no longer lock your account while waking up from Sleep mode.